You want to know how to write a book, but you’re not sure where to start.

 When you sit down to write anything, the first thing you need to have is a good idea.

-It doesn’t matter if it is a blog post, an article, a short story, a fiction book, or a nonfiction book, you need to draft a plan before you start writing.
+It doesn’t matter if your writing is a blog post, article, short story, fiction book, or nonfiction book; you need to draft a plan before you start writing.

 Writing an outline is the first part of writing a book.
 It doesn’t need to be overly long, but you should note how your plot will begin, develop, and end.